Easily verify that you have a genuine Ether Card, and that a guarantee deposit has been paid on it.

 Yes!
 Keep an eye out here, or follow us on Twitter, for more.

 Yes!
-We offer customised cards in quantities starting at 50 using our own printer, and in quantities starting at 500 using professional offset printing.
+We offer customised cards in quantities starting at 100.
 Contact us for more details.

-We're planning to offer individually customised cards with your photo or image in the very near future.
+We're planning to offer individually customised cards with your photo or image in the future.

 We're working on other ways to improve the security of Ether Cards, and to expand the applications they can be put to.
 However, this may take a while, as improvements such as encrypted keys will require wallet support before they can be widely used.